 InvestEngine managed portfolios

-When it comes to investment management InvestEngine’s offers 10 off-the-shelf Growth portfolios of varying risk levels.
+InvestEngine also offers 10 off-the-shelf Growth portfolios of varying risk levels.
 The good news is that you can see all of the funds within each portfolio if you register with InvestEngine*, and there is no obligation to invest any money.
 It is worth registering to see the suggested portfolio as it takes only a few minutes.
-The growth portfolio that I was recommended when I registered is shown below (click the image to enlarge).
+The growth portfolio that I was recommended is shown below (click the image to enlarge).

 With each growth portfolio you can view future projected growth charts as well as the underlying asset mix.
 It is not possible to see data on an InvestEngine portfolio's past performance, but that presumably is down to the recency of the platform’s launch and current regulation.
 However, as InvesEngine is transparent about which ETFs are included in each portfolio you can look at their individual past performance if you wish.
 InvestEngine's 0.25% management fee means that it is one the cheapest ways to invest in a managed portfolio in the UK., I analyse costs in more detail later in this article.

 Disappointingly, InvestEngine does not currently offer managed ethical portfolios to invest in.
-Having said that, it is possible to invest in ethical and ESG ETFs via InvestEngine’s DIY portfolio service.
+That said, investing in ethical and ESG ETFs via InvestEngine’s DIY portfolio service is possible.

 Free DIY portfolios